HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Hybrid-Autoregressive Inference Transducer (HAINAN)

-Except for this one-line change, the rest of the model training of HAINAN (computation in other components, and loss computation, etc) remains identical to that of TDT training.
-As the result of this change, during training, half the time the joint network is learning to predict with the whole model, and the other half the time it is learning to predict with information from the encoder only.
-Therefore when the model is well-trained, the joint network can generate valid distributions regardless of whether the predictor output is provided, and the model can perform inference in two modes.
+We propose \emph{Hybrid-Autoregressive Inference Transducers} (HAINAN), an extension of the TDT model designed to support multiple modes of autoregression in inference.
+HAINAN incorporates \emph{stochastic predictor masking}: during training, the predictor's output is randomly masked before being passed to the joint network.
+We implement this with a masking probability of 0.5, sampled at the \texttt{[batch, text-index]} level.
+Except for the random masking performed in training, the rest of the model training of HAINAN (computation in other components, and loss computation, etc) remains identical to that of TDT training.
+As a result of this change, during training, half the time the joint network is learning to predict with the whole model, and the other half the time it is learning to predict with information from the encoder only.
+Therefore when the model is well-trained, the joint network can generate valid distributions regardless of whether the predictor output is provided.

+The HAINAN model supports three inference modes: autoregressive (AR), non-autoregressive (NAR) depending on whether we use the predictor network during inference.
+In addition, we also propose semi-autoregressive (SAR) inference, which combines elements of both NAR and AR inference to achieve better speed-accuracy tradeoff, and a Viterbi-based inference, which leverages the better representations learned by HAINAN models for better accuracy.